 In California, aircraft are projected to make up 9.5 percent of mobile source NOx emissions in 2035, increasing from 5.4 percent in 2020.
-While CARB continues to explore options available under its regulatory authority to control emissions from aviation, CARB would petition and/or advocate to the U.S. EPA/ICAO for more stringent criteria and GHG standards for aircraft engines.
+While CARB continues to explore options available under its regulatory authority to control emissions from aviation, CARB would petition and/or advocate to the-U.S. EPA/ICAO for more stringent criteria and GHG standards for aircraft engines to achieve the needed NOx emissions reductions for the South Coast in 2037.
 With innovative research and advanced optimization of engine design, it has been demonstrated that NOx emissions can be further reduced beyond the CAEP/8 standards as seen under the FAA's Continuous Lower Energy, Emissions, and Noise Phase II (CLEEN II) Program.